-The question of nature versus nurture attempts to differentiate between traits that are the result of environmental factors and ones that are intrinsic to an organism's biology.
-In the broadest sense, traits include physical and behavioral characteristics, but the debate has typically centered on human behavior.
+Determining whether or not something is natural requires that we can differentiate between traits that are the result of environmental factors and ones that are intrinsic to an organism's biology.
+In the broadest sense, traits include the physical and behavioral characteristics of an organism, but discussions about polyamory are typically centered on human behavior.

 Locke rejects the claim that there are speculative innate principles, practical innate moral principles, or that we have innate ideas of God, identity or impossibility.
 Locke rejects arguments from universal assent and attacks dispositional accounts of innate principles. - Stanford Encyclopedia of Philosophy